 With my 2-year-old keeping me fairly busy, I decided to skip the canning ceremony this year.
 I decided to take the easy route and freeze the two buckets of fresh tomatoes my dad gave me from his garden.

-You can freeze your own tomatoes in around 15 minutes.
+You can freeze your own tomato sauce in around 15 minutes.
 You’ll need tomatoes, a knife, a ladle, freezer bags and a high-speed blender or a bowl and a hand blender.

-- Using a ladle, put the tomato sauce in a freezer bag and seal it.
 Now, I admit I overdid it a bit with filling the freezer bags this time.
-I recommend putting around 2-3 ladles of tomato sauce per bag, because once it’s defrosted you’ll need to use the whole bag of tomatoes and more than 2-3 ladles might be too much if you’re not feeding a big family.
+I recommend putting around 1-2 cups of tomato sauce per bag, because once the tomato sauce has thawed you’ll need to use the whole bag of tomatoes and more than 2 cups might be too much if you’re not feeding a big family.

 Voila!
 Now you can enjoy all the vitamins from fresh tomatoes all through fall and winter.